 Chiropractic care for manual laborers.

 The Pittsburgh area has a deep history and proud traditions for manual workers of all kinds.
-While most of the steel mills and coal mines are gone, the expansion of the oil and gas industry, the many infrastructure projects, the return of family farming and many other initiatives have created a whole new group of people who know how to work and are not afraid of doing so.
-And Cranberry Township is made up of many homeowners who work on remodeling and landscaping projects.
+While most of the steel mills and coal mines are gone, the expansion of the oil and gas industry, the many infrastructure projects, the return of family farming, and many other initiatives have created a whole new group of people who know how to work and are not afraid of doing so.
+Cranberry Township in particular is made up of many homeowners who work on remodeling and landscaping projects.
 Unfortunately, many times the results of our labors are not always exactly as we planned.